7 Strategies for Recruiting Adult Learners and Non-Traditional Students

 Norwich University Online created a week in the life interactive feature to show how different student types fit graduate programs into their lives.

-Other schools use student testimonials as a tool for demonstrating how current students fit school into their schedules.
+Other schools such as Champlain College Online use student testimonials as a tool for demonstrating how current students fit school into their schedules.

 Schools should communicate about flexibility across all parts of the student experience — How is financial aid flexible?
 How are faculty flexible?